nkofou/emotions_detector/readme.md

-Κύριε Κωστούλα μπορείτε να φτιάξετε το project με gradle Σύμφωνα με τις ακόλουθες οδηγίες: https://developer.android.com/studio/build/building-cmdline ή μπορείτε να το ανοίξετε από το android studio. Από την καρτέλα Build, θα επιλέξετε το "Build Bundle(s)/APK(S)" > "Build APK" και μετά Locate στο παραθυράκι που θα βγάλει.
-Στη συνέχεια, θα πρέπει να μεταφέρετε με κάποιον τρόπο (πχ e-mail) το APK αρχείο στη συσκευή σας.
+You can build the project with gradle according to the following instructions: https://developer.android.com/studio/build/building-cmdline or you can open it from android studio.
+From the Build tab, you'll select "Build Bundle(s)/APK(S)" > "Build APK" and then Locate in the window that will pop up.
+Then you have to transfer the APK file to your device in some way (e.g. e-mail).